 How helpful is therapy in resolving couple problems?

-If couples seek therapy early in a relationship, when they first experience problems, therapy can help them learn skills to communicate effectively, resolve conflict and provide emotional support to each other.
-The longer the relationship difficulties have continued, the harder it is to change entrenched patterns and both partners must be committed to change for couple therapy to be successful.
+If couples seek therapy when they first experience problems, therapy can be very helpful in improving communication, resolving conflict and providing emotional support.
+The longer the problems have continued, the harder it is to change entrenched patterns and both partners must be committed to therapy for it to be successful.

-The most effective way to create change in a relationship is for both partners to attend therapy as a couple.
-However if one partner is not willing to attend therapy, there is still much that can be gained by the more motivated partner attending therapy to examine his or her own needs, expectations and behaviour.
+If one partner is not willing to attend therapy, a lot can still be gained by the motivated partner attending therapy to examine his or her own needs, expectations and behaviour.
 A change in one partner can effect a change in the relationship.
-Sometimes both partners only agree to attend counselling when one partner is making plans to end the relationship.
-If that partner has clearly made a decision to leave, couple counselling may help both partners in emotionally and practically sorting through the issues involved in separation.

 How long does therapy take?